ibm-cloud-docs/vpc/about-contract.md

    ```
    {: pre}

 3. Create the `contract.txt` file.
-Add the value of `workload` first then add the value of `env` from the `user-data.yaml` file.
-Ensure that there is no space or new line after `workload` and before `env`.
-Also, ensure that there is no new line or space at the end of the file.
+Add the value of `workload` first, then add the value of `env` from the `user-data.yaml` file.
+Make sure that no space or new line is present after `workload` and before `env`.
+Also, make sure that no new line or space is added at the end of the file.
 It is recommended to cross-check the binary content of the `contract.txt` file with tools such as `hexdump`.
 In the binary file dump, make sure that you do not see the `0a` ASCII value as the last entry.
    ```yaml
    hyper-protect-basic.js7TGt77EQ5bgTIKk5C0pViFTRHqWtn..............hyper-protect-basic.VWg/5/SWE+9jLfhr8q4i.........
    ```